 32.Church short-term loans: There are times when a congregation needs funds to meet a need like a building repair, equipment purchase, pay a debt, etc. In order to serve the churches, the association Revolving Loan account was created to make small loans ($5000 or less) to member churches for a period not to exceed 36 months.
 This service is done to assist churches, not to make money for RBA.
 Therefore the rate of interest is one-half (1/2) the current prime rate.

 33.Pulpit Supply: When a pastor has to be away or a church is without a pastor, feeling confident about the man who fills the pulpit is important.
-The Associational Missionary/Director considers it an honor and privilege to proclaim God’s Word in the absence of a pastor.
-When another speaker is preferred, or the Associational Missionary is not available, the association maintains a list of experienced men who have expressed a desire to preach and makes this supply list available to the churches as a service.
+The Director of Missions considers it an honor and privilege to proclaim God’s Word in the absence of a pastor.
+When another speaker is preferred, or the Director of Missions is not available, the association maintains a list of experienced men who have expressed a desire to preach and makes this supply list available to the churches as a service.

 34.Baby Comfort Station: The Georgia National Fair in Perry annually attracts some 400,000+ people to our area in October.
 A Christian witness and display of kindness is important.
 For this reason, RBA sponsors a ‘Baby Comfort Station” at the fair.
 A tent is erected and clean, padded tables are provided for parents to be able to change, or feed their babies.
 Gospel tracts are distributed.
 This annual project involves more than 150 volunteers.

 35.Rehoboth Life Care Ministries: (Dental clinic).
 This subsidiary ministry operates at 3208 Hwy.
 41 North, Byron.
 A former church parsonage has been converted to a volunteer dental clinic where services are rendered to those who are 150% below the federal poverty level who do not have dental insurance.
 Screenings are done regularly and a full-financial disclosure (proof) is required.
-Our clinic director is Yesmin Wilson, R.N.
-For more information, contact them @ 953-7770.
+Our clinic director is Teresa Woodberry.
+For more information, contact them at 478-953-7770.